HungryDoctor/x3daudio1_7_hrtf/README.md

 ### Installation
 Unpack the contents of the package to the game folder where the main executable is located.
 Ensure it is the exe of the game itself, not a launcher.
 If your game uses prior version of x3daudio (earlier than 1.7), you can try to rename the dll to the one the game uses.
 Run the game.
 Enjoy!
-Note: some anti-cheat software (e.g. BattleEye) won't let you hook anything in the game, so you have disable it.
+Note: some anti-cheat software (e.g. BattleEye) won't let you hook anything into the game, so you will have to disable it.
 That means no HRTF in multiplayer.

 #### Notes for developers
 ##### How it works